 Saint-Ouen Flea Market History

-Numerous markets popped up and today you can find dozens of markets filled with individual merchants hoping to cash in on the flea market craze.
-You have the Biron Market, Vallès market, Malik Market, Vernaison Market, Dauphine Market and more.
+Numerous markets popped up and today you can find dozens of markets filled with merchants hoping to cash in on the flea market craze.
+You have the Biron Market, Vallès Market, Malik Market, Vernaison Market, Dauphine Market, and more.

 When to Go to the Saint-Ouen Flea Market